 With ideal weather nearly year-round, Santa Barbara is full of places to eat al fresco.
 Many of these—from fine dining establishments like Louie’s California Bistro in the Victorian Upham Hotel and State Street’s Arigato Sushi, to The Funk Zone’s Figueroa Mountain Brewing Company—are happy to accommodate pups in their outdoor seating areas.
 Not to mention, The Brewhouse even has a specific menu just for dogs, including steak bites, chicken strips, and frozen marrow bone.

 Your pup can even join you at romantic special occasion spots like Tre Lune, an intimate Italian restaurant on Coast Village Road.
 A couple of other pet-friendly spots in Montecito are The Stonehouse and Plow & Angel eateries at the iconic celebrity hideaway, San Ysidro Ranch.

 Sand and Surf

 There’s no place that better approximates heaven in a dog’s mind than the beach.
-Of the three-dozen beaches in Santa Barbara and surrounding communities, there are three beaches that provide off-leash freedom—Arroyo Burro Beach, Shoreline State Park, and Thousand Steps.
+Of the three-dozen beaches in Santa Barbara and surrounding communities, there’s one iconic beach that provides off-leash freedom—Arroyo Burro Beach.
 Bordered by dramatic bluffs, Arroyo Burro, also called Hendry’s, is wide and flat, giving dogs free rein to play fetch and splash in the waves.
-There’s a dog-washing station by the parking lot, and the upscale Boathouse seaside restaurant has a heated, dog-friendly patio.
+There’s even a dog-washing station by the parking lot.

 Other popular beaches, like Butterfly and Summerland, allow dogs, but they must be on leash.
 While the two beaches closest to downtown Santa Barbara—East Beach and West Beach—do not permit dogs on the sand, you can stroll the paved coastal trail that runs between the beaches and Cabrillo Boulevard.